Which sunglasses protect our eyes?

 • Ergonomic and safe frames

-For this reason, it is essential to contact a qualified optician in a specialized shop, avoiding stalls, markets or uncertified retailers.
+For this reason, it is essential to consult a qualified optician in a specialized store, avoiding stalls, markets, or uncertified retailers.

 The risks of non-approved sunglasses